 Tips for making the salad

-While making a cherry tomato salad simple, and needs only about five minutes of active time in the kitchen, there are few tips to keep in mind to ensure it comes out great every time.
+While making a cherry tomato salad simple, and needs only about five minutes of active time in the kitchen, there are a few tips to keep in mind to ensure it comes out great every time.

 - Try Sungold tomatoes.
 Sungolds are an orange-colored cherry tomato with a robust sweet and acidic flavor.
 You'll find them in summer at farmers' markets, and they're a great choice for this salad, but regular cherry or grape tomatoes work fine too.